Skyros.jpg

 Who is Skyros

 The Skyros Quartet brings a bright and inventive style to the performance stage, having concertized extensively on multiple continents, with their playing noted as “[taking] to each piece with a ravishing, articulate, sonically appealing approach that has passion more than sentiment, [with] fully coherent phrasing” - Gapplegate Classical-Modern Music Review and “The quartet plays with enthusiasm and precision” -audiophile audition.
-The members of Skyros Quartet are Sarah Pizzichemi, Brandon Vance, Justin Kurys, and Willie Braun.
 Established in 2010, they have been heard at some of the most prestigious venues and music festivals including the Aspen Music Festival and School (Aspen, Colorado), Seattle Chamber Music Society (Seattle, Washington), Deer Valley Music Festival (Park City, Utah), Sunflower Music Festival (Topeka, Kansas), QuartetFest at Sir Wilfrid Laurier University and Kitchener-Waterloo Chamber Music Society (Ontario, Canada), the CommonTone Arts Music Festival (Moscow, Idaho), and at the University of British Columbia concert series (Vancouver, Canada).
 Skyros has also performed on tour in Xi’an and Hangzhou, China.
 Skyros had the honor of giving the West Coast premiere of the newly composed Piano Quintet by Philip Glass with acclaimed concert pianist Paul Barnes who commissioned the work.
 Along with celebrated cellist Eric Wilson (Emerson String Quartet emeritus), the quartet gave the Canadian premiere of Mikołaj Górecki Elegy for Cello and String Quartet at the University of British Columbia.

 Skyros released their debut album, INTROSPECTIVE ODYSSEY, to great international acclaim in August 2015.
 It can be heard on the Navona label of Parma Recordings, and includes works by Sibelius, Turina and Britten.
 Most recently in 2023, they released an EP recording of the string quintet My Lai with composer and pianist Peter Colclasure.
 As a quartet, Skyros has collaborated with many living composers in the performance of new music.
 Performing with the internationally celebrated percussion group arxduo, they gave the west coast premier of works for percussion duo and string quartet by Michael Laurello and Christopher Dietz.
 Skyros worked with internationally renowned Latvian composer Pēteris Vasks presenting many of his works for string quartet.
 The quartet recorded and performed the world premier of the 2017 critically-acclaimed ballet Approaching Ecstasy with contemporary dance company Whim W’him, vocal ensemble The Esoterics, and composer Eric Banks.
 They have commissioned and premiered string quartets by Kate Skinner (Wounded Bird, She Dances, 2021), Sabrina Clarke (On Whale Beach, 2021), Liza Sobel (Prayer, 2011), and Devin Maxwell (Bouquet Canyon, CA, 2013).
 They have also worked with Tonia Ko (Aspen Music Festival and School), Charlie Leftridge (in collaboration with the University of Nebraska-Lincoln Chamber Singers and again with the Esoterics), and Stephanie Martin (Sound in the Land conference at the University of Waterloo).
 In 2014, Skyros was featured at Fast Forward Austin, a new music festival in Austin, Texas.
 Skyros performed string trios and quartets by the four composers of the New York City W4 New Music Collective: Ruben Naeff, Molly Herron, Matt Frey, and Tim Hansen.
 Skyros made up the core string section of the UT New Music Ensemble for its 2011- 2012 season.